adamoachs/KnexTelemetry/README.md

 		client.Init();
 	}

-### Sending data to KnexTelemetryApi
+### Sending data to KnexTelemetryWeb
-The KnexTelemetryClient library includes prewired methods to send and receive data to and from KnexTelemetryApi.
+Given the light weight nature of the API, only one method is needed to send data.

-	string KnexTelemetryClient::SendVar(string varName, string varValue)
+	string KnexTelemetryClient::SendData(string dataKey, string dataValue)

 Parameters
-- varName : The name of the variable to updates
+- dataKey : The name of the sensor or calculated variable to update
-- varValue : The new value
+- dataValue : The new value

 Returns
-- The new varValue accepted and stored by the server
+- The new dataValue accepted and stored by the server

 Example

-	string newBallsInLastHour = client.SendVar("balls-in-last-hour","240");
+	string newBallsInLastHour = client.SendData("balls-in-last-hour","240");
-	string newTotalBalls = client.SendVar("total-balls", "12345");
+	string newTotalBalls = client.SendData("total-balls", "12345");

 The `KnexTelemetryClient.ino` file also contains example code

-## KnexTelemetryApi
-Not done yet

 ## KnexTelemetryWeb